RomaZykov/TestQuizApp/README.md

       4. mapper tests.

   - CI/CD for UNIT and UI tests
-  - OOP approach in проектировании (не всё), используемые паттерны:
+  - OOP approach in design (not all), patterns used:
-      1. prototip;
+      1. prototype;
       2. singleton;
       3. visitor;
       4. strategy;